 - A statement that your insurer may not cover all services

 - A "good-faith" estimate for services to be provided

-Note: In emergency situations, or if an out-of-network PARE provider fails to give you the required disclosures, you bear no liability and cannot be balance billed.
+Note: In emergency situations, or if an out-of-network provider fails to give you the required disclosure before your planned service, you cannot be balance billed.

 Answers to common surprise billing questions

 I have a procedure planned at an in-network facility in the future.
 How do I verify that I won’t be balance billed after the fact?

 If your good faith estimate from the scheduling provider includes services from an out-of-network provider (such as a pathologist, anesthesiologist, radiologist or emergency room physician) and you wish to request a switch to an in-network provider please contact your scheduling provider.
 Ask them to help you find an in-network provider for all services you require.

 I received emergency care from an in-network facility and got a bill I wasn’t expecting after the procedure.
 What do I do?